albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **ID:** UI-FEAT-005
     -   **Title:** Add initial GTK C application for native UI experiments.
     -   **Status:** In-Progress
-    -   **Description:** This adds the initial directory structure and boilerplate for a GTK-based desktop application written in C. This is an experimental feature to explore native UI options for the UIEngine.
+    -   **Description:** This adds the initial directory structure and boilerplate for a GTK-based desktop application written in C. This is an experimental feature to explore native UI options for the InterfaceEngine_MacroController_SharedResources.
 -   **ID:** `SYS-REFACTOR-011`
 -   **Title:** Overhaul UI architecture, service naming, and system behavior.
 -   **Status:** `Resolved`